mohammedashrafdagga/note_app/README.md

 django note app with postgress sql

-# User Stroy of System
+# Some of Functional requirement of System

 - #01 The System allow the User Create Account in System to add your note and update , delete
 - #02 The System allow the User Delete Account , Update

-# 01 User story - description
+# 01 - description of functional requirment

 - The System allow the User Create Account
   Description : Can Create Account by Usernmae and first_name, last_name , email, password